luanfujun/deep-photo-styletransfer/README.md

 Note: In the main paper we generate all comparison results using automatic scene segmenation algorithm modified from [DilatedNet](https://arxiv.org/abs/1606.00915).
 Manual segmentation enables more diverse tasks and hence we provide the masks in ``/examples/segmentation``.

 ## Examples
+Here are some results from our algorithm (from left to right: input, style and our output).